musicjoeyoung/musicjoeyoung/README.md

             <br />
-            I have helped build and deploy efficient and user-friendly marketing campaigns for hundreds of major companies for a performance marketing channel that delivers one-to-one messages across email and text at an unmatched scale.
+            I have helped build and deploy efficient and user-friendly marketing campaigns for hundreds of major companies for a performance marketing channel that delivers one-to-one messages across email and text.
             <br />
             <br />I have also collaborated on both e-commerce websites with full
             user-authorization structures and attractive user interface, as well